interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 ### JSON

 All methods communicate both ways using [JavaScript Object Notation (JSON)](http://www.json.org/) unless otherwise specified.
 A ledger MUST use the `Content-Type: application/json` header in responses to indicate that the message body contains JSON.
 A ledger MAY honor the `Accept` header of the request and return the data in other formats if the client requests them.
 A ledger MAY interpret the message bodies of requests (PUT and POST methods) as JSON, even if the `Content-Type` header is missing or indicates a different format.
-The Common Ledger API uses HTTP status codes to indicate the status of API operations; if the ledger encounters an error processing a request, it MUST NOT return an HTTP status code in the 200-299 range even if communication was successful.
+The Five Bells Ledger API uses HTTP status codes to indicate the status of API operations; if the ledger encounters an error processing a request, it MUST NOT return an HTTP status code in the 200-299 range even if communication was successful.

 Field names in the JSON objects defined by this API never contain literal period (`.`) characters.
 By convention, this documentation uses the `.` character to indicate fields nested inside other Object-type fields.
 In some cases, field values contain literal period (`.`) characters.
 Additionally, this field contains some objects that can hold arbitrary data.
 Arbitrary-data objects can contain any legal JSON, including field names with literal period (`.`) characters.
 Arbitrary-data objects SHOULD NOT contain duplicate keys.